Skip to content

 WHAT RUNS

-• 01Memo drafted to a fixed template; deviations from template require explicit override and are flagged in metadata.
+• 01Report is drafted to a fixed template.
+Deviations from the template require an explicit override and are flagged in the metadata.

-• 03Kill criterion restated verbatim with the evidence threshold that would trigger it.
+• 03The top three named risks are restated with the evidence threshold that would trigger them.

-• 0414 quality gates run on the draft; any failure blocks ship and returns to the relevant stage.
+• 04Fourteen quality gates run on the draft.
+Any failure blocks ship and sends the draft back to the relevant stage.

-• 05A run record is emitted alongside the memo: generation time, pipeline version, model lineup, gate results, and re-run hooks for the three weakest claims.
+• 05A run record is emitted with the report: generation timestamp, pipeline version, gate results, and re-run hooks for the three weakest claims.

-02What we testedHypothesis tree.
-Every claim has a tier, a source, and a kill criterion.
+02What we testedThe hypothesis tree.
+Every claim has a tier, a source, and what would change it.

 03The marketBottom-up TAM, SAM, SOM.
-A conflict surface when sources disagree by more than 20%.
+A conflict surface when two real sources disagree by more than 20%.

-04The 10× testBenchmark grid plus the adversarial transcript that tried to break the claim.
+04The 10× testBenchmark grid plus the adversarial transcript that tried to break your claim.

 05Why it winsMoat synthesis.
 The substitute that is actually dangerous, named.